 - 1. Forthwith, the respondents shall investigate whether web browsing histories for the period requested by the complainant are available on the respondents' computers in a dat file.
 The respondents shall provide the complainant and the Commission with an affidavit prepared by a person with technical knowledge of the search, describing the nature of the search and its results. - 2.
 If the respondents discover web browser histories that are responsive to the complainant's request, they shall provide such records to the complainant. - 3.
-The respondents shall disclose the town and zip code on the records provided to the complainant.
+The respondents shall disclose the street addresses and phone numbers on the records provided to the complainant.

-Lisa Fein Siegel

-as Hearing Officer
+Lisa Fein Siegel as Hearing Officer

-FIC2013-183/HOR/LFS/021114
+FIC2013-184/HOR/LFS/021114